AllCoachingAllCoachingDemocratizing Education

 Grievance officer + 24-hour response

-Every online platform serving Indian consumers must appoint a grievance officer, publish their contact details, and resolve content complaints within 24 hours for serious cases and 30 days for general grievances.
-Failing this loses your intermediary safe-harbour and makes you directly liable for any disputed content or interaction on the platform.
+Every online platform serving Indian consumers must appoint a grievance officer, publish their contact details, acknowledge complaints within 24 hours and resolve them within 15 days[4] under the IT Rules 2021.
+Failing this loses your intermediary safe-harbour and makes you directly liable for any disputed content or interaction on the platform — a real risk for anyone running their online coaching academy without coding on their own infrastructure rather than inheriting a marketplace's grievance machinery.

 7